-The measures of relative income poverty are based on a comprehensive dataset now available annually from the Rolling Electronic Census.
-These measures are included along with a wealth of other related information in the Guernsey Household Income Report, available from www.gov.gg/household.
+The measures of relative income poverty are taken from the Guernsey Household Income Report, which contains a wealth of other related information and is available from www.gov.gg/household.

 Measurement also now covers other aspects of social and economic deprivation.
 As well as the headline figures for those at risk of relative income poverty, this report includes indicators for six other areas, which are: employment; education, skills and training; health deprivation and disability; crime; barriers to housing and services; and living environment.
 The methodology is broadly based on that used to compile the "English Indices of Deprivation", published by the Office for National Statistics.